alhassy/ElispCheatSheet/README.md

     -   `(if xs ⋯)` means “if xs is nonempty then ⋯” is akin to C style idioms on linked lists.

-Avoid nested if-then-else clauses by using a `cond` statement &#x2013;a (lazy) generalisation of switch statements.
-Or make choices by comparing against *only* numbers or symbols &#x2014;e.g., not strings!&#x2013; with less clutter by using `case`.

 <div class="parallel">
     (cond
       (test₀